-Every working PC requires some form of graphics processor (GPU) to generate a display.
-Now this graphics processor may be integrated or dedicated, but the basic purpose remains the same: display & rendering of frames.
+Every working PC requires some form of the graphics processor (GPU) to generate a display.
+This graphics processor may be integrated or dedicated, but the primary purpose remains the same: the production & rendering of frames.

-While the term GPU in common language mean a dedicated graphics.
-The term GPU actual relates to both dedicated and integrated.
+While the term GPU in everyday language means dedicated graphics, the term GPU relates to both reliability and integration.
 Dedicated GPUs are standalone devices that plug into the PCIe slot on your motherboard.

 A dedicated GPU does not share any resources with the system.
 Although this reduces the overall toll on the RAM and CPU, additional power is required to run modern medium to high-end GPUs.

-In addition to that, dedicated graphics can get quite expensive particularly if you wish to game on decent frame rates and graphics quality.
+In addition, dedicated graphics can get quite expensive, particularly if you wish to game on decent frame rates and graphics quality.

 The alternatives to dedicated GPUs are CPUs with integrated graphics.
-AMD CPUs with integrated graphics card are popularly known as APUs.
+AMD CPUs with integrated graphics cards are popularly known as APUs.

-The APUs (accelerated processing units) are AMD version of CPU’s with integrated graphics.
-The processors come equipped with iGPUs, which can perform on par or slightly lower than some entry level dedicated graphics cards.
+The APUs (accelerated processing units) are AMD versions of CPUs with integrated graphics.
+The processors come equipped with iGPUs, which can perform on par or slightly lower than some entry-level dedicated graphics cards.

-The iGPU’s VRAM is shared with the system’s main RAM i.e., it does not have its dedicated memory.
-The memory clock and speeds are subsequently dependent on the system RAM’s specifications.
+The iGPU’s VRAM is shared with the system’s main RAM, i.e., it does not have dedicated memory.
+The memory clock and speeds subsequently depend on the system RAM’s specifications.

-A dedicated GPU certainly performs exceptionally better than any AMD APU with its integrated graphics card, as it has its own resources and power and the chip is designed for 3D rendering.
+A dedicated GPU performs exceptionally better than any AMD APU with its integrated graphics card, as it has its resources and power, and the chip is designed for 3D rendering.

-On the other hand, the benefit of having an APU as it reduces the overall cost of your system cannot be overlooked.
+On the other hand, the benefit of having an APU, as it reduces the overall cost of your system, must be considered.

-So we have already established above that APU themselves have GPUs, but they are of the integrated kind.
+As we have already established above, APUs have GPUs, but they are integrated.

-The other type of GPUs are dedicated GPU.
-The essence of the topic in hand APU vs GPU, is actually to compare the integrated APU vs dedicated GPUs.
+The other type of GPU is a dedicated GPU.
+The essence of the topic in hand, APU vs. GPU, is to compare the integrated APU vs. dedicated GPUs.

 What is an APU?

-The APU (accelerated processing units) can be defined as AMD’s CPU with a an integrated graphics card.
+The APU (accelerated processing unit) can be defined as AMD’s CPU with an integrated graphics card.

 AMD created APU (accelerated processing unit) processors in 2011.
 They refer to AMD CPUs that have integrated graphics. – Tomshardware.com

-The basic idea behind an APU is to take the standard dedicated GPUs out of the picture, which cuts the cost and additional wattage requirement of the system while maintaining a decent graphics performance level.
+The basic idea behind an APU is to take the standard dedicated GPUs out of the picture, which cuts the system’s cost and additional wattage requirement while maintaining a decent graphics performance level.

-The performance of the AMD’s iGPU are certainly not on par with mid to high end dedicated graphics card, but compared to some of the lower range dedicated GPUs, the performance is quite respectable.
+AMD’s iGPU is certainly not on par with mid to high-end dedicated graphics cards, but compared to some of the lower-range dedicated GPUs, the performance is quite respectable.

 The first desktop APU was the A8-3850, released in January 2011.
 The integrated graphics processor on this chip was the Radeon HD 6550D, a 400-core iGPU.
 AMD released multiple APUs in the same lineup (from the A4-3200 to the A8-3870K).
 The Sempron and Athlon II series was released in late 2011 and 2012.

-The following table shows all the recent AMD Ryzen CPU with integrated graphics cards:
+The following table shows all the recent AMD Ryzen CPUs with integrated graphics cards:

 Series | CPU | iGPU |